Antony-Thornton/MS1---Gym-Website/README.md

     - Issue with pictures on home page.

 * Sizing - Using google developer the webpage should dynamically stretch using the slider.
     - Home page sizing ok.
-Need to retest once pictures issue is corrected
+Need to retest once the issues with the picture is corrected
     - Classes page - Correctly displays in line under 1200px and in a grid over.
     - Gallery - Pictures and video correctly adjusts to screen sizes
     - Join - Elements scale correctly from 375px upwards.
 Slight overlap of elements below this.